Jiyū Shūkyō — A creative, free-religion

 —o0o—

-1. I affirm (言ずる) myself (自己).
-I am aware of my own subjectivity (主体性), creativity (創造性) and sociability (社会性), and feel the worth of living in life (生きがい ikigai) through them.
-Subjectivity, creativity and sociability can also be referred to as personality, divinity, and Buddha-nature, respectively.
+I am aware of my own subjectivity (主体性), creativity (創造性) and sociability (社会性), and feel the worth of living in life (生きがい) through them.
+Subjectivity, creativity and sociability can also be expressed as personality (人格), divinity (神性), and Buddha-nature (仏性).

-2. I affirm others (他者).
-Others are neighbours (隣人) who possess their own selves as others.
+Others are neighbours who possess their own selves as others.
 By affirming myself, I inevitably affirm others.

-Addendum: I interpret the above faith as free-religion (自由宗教) and, as a free religionist (自由宗教人), together with my companions, I belong to the Tokyo Kiitsu Kyokai, the Japan Free Religion Association, and the International Association for Freedom of Religion.
+Addendum: I interpret the above faith as free-religion (自由宗教 jiyū shūkyō) [free-religion or a creative, inquiring, free and liberative spirituality or religion] and, as a Free Religionist (自由宗教人 jiyū shūkyōjin), together with my companions, I belong to the Tokyo Kiitsu Kyokai (帰一教会 or 帰一教會 “Returning-to-One Fellowship,” “Unity Fellowship”, or “Unitarian Church”), the Japan Free Religion Association (日本自由宗教連盟), and the International Association for Religious Freedom.
 However, free-religion is neither opposed to established religions nor does it seek to integrate them.
 Instead, it aims to grasp and realise the essence and ideals, not only of various religions, but also across all human activities.
 Therefore, these principles are nothing other than the attitude of life I always wish constantly to maintain.

 —o0o—

-A typewritten statement of faith (in English) to which is attached Imaoka Shin’ichirō’s handwritten set of notes, also in English.
+A typewritten statement of faith (in English) to which is attached Imaoka Shin’ichirō’s handwritten set of notes (also in English).
 Dated January 1st 1983.
+This typewritten text was published by the Japan Free Religious Association and distributed at the 1984 I.A.R.F.
+Conference in Tokyo.

 1. I BELIEVE IN SELF